cartoon-raccoon/cogsy/docs/usage.md

 For example, `cogsy update` will cause Cogsy to update its database and exit. `cogsy query [albumname]` will cause Cogsy to display all the matches for `[albumname]` and exit.

-Cogsy also has the `reset` command, only accessible as a subcommand.
-This command purges your database and then repopulates it, but your listening history will be gone.
-Use this if cogsy cannot start due to a database error.
-(Cogsy checks the database for the required tables on startup and will exit with an error if it cannot find them).
+Cogsy also has the `database` command, only accessible as a subcommand from the shell.
+This command enables the user to administrate the database.
+There are three options for the `database` command:

+- `--reset`: This purges the database and retrieves new data from Discogs.
+Note that this will also remove your listening history.
+- `--orphan`: This performs orphan table removal.
+- `--check`: This performs the database integrity check.

 Read the notes file for more information on the app, what it can do and how to use it.